 - Disposable personal income is the amount of money that household have available for spending and saving after income taxes have been accounted for, also known as DPI.
 The portion of their DPI that consumers are forced to spend on necessities like housing, utilities, gasoline, healthcare and food ultimately impacts their ability to spend money on non-essential items like vacations and luxury items.
 News this week that the cost of some household basics like diapers, toilet paper and cat litter is going up may negatively impact discretionary spending.

 - Wage growth is an indicator of the health of consumer spending.
 Typically, in times of low unemployment, like the current economy, wages go up.
 However, current wage growth is not outpacing inflation in the long run.
 Moving into 2019, inflation-adjusted wage growth will be important to watch, posing a significant challenge to the overall economy as manufacturing slows.

 - The number of unemployed workers in the labor force for every job opening in the U.S. is an indicator of the competitiveness of the job market and the likelihood of consumers finding jobs.
 Currently, the unemployment rate is near a 50-year low.
 This is not just indicative of the probability of consumers finding jobs, but also of higher wages, given the competition to get new employees in the door.

 While retailers should be aware of these three retail economic indicators to predict consumer spending, every company has a unique set of external factors that influence performance.
 By including external indicators in their planning and forecasting process, retailers can better prepare for what is to come.
-Utilizing a solution like Prevedere’s ERIN predictive analytics cloud, brands can analyze data faster and with more accuracy.
+Utilizing a solution like Prevedere’s Prevedere predictive analytics cloud, brands can analyze data faster and with more accuracy.

 Making informed decisions based on forecasting now can help companies more accurately predict consumer spending and shopping habits.
 Without keeping an eye on the future, brands may find themselves in a similar position to those closing their doors.